 At first my thoughts were “how cool is that!”
 I am going to join!
 But then self-doubt kicked in and I started questioning if this was for me.

 Would I, a cleaner and a florist, fit in?

 I spent every day researching: reading blogs, following Facebook posts from DrivenWoman, and I was feeling like all messages were sent especially for me.
-'Just book an Introduction event' the add encouraged, and then if it’s not for me it’s not for me.
+‘Just book an Introduction event’ the add encouraged, and then if it’s not for me it’s not for me.
 But thoughts in my head were running the opposite direction.
-I knew that I wanted to do this but just wasn’t sure if DrivenWoman want me.
+I knew that I wanted to do this but just wasn’t sure if DrivenWoman would want me.

 When I’m writing this, I have been a member for one year.
 Looking back I understand how much I have grown and how much I got from this network and from the support of likeminded women.